asreview/asreview/docs/source/lab/screening.rst

 Screening
 =========

-As soon as your project is initiated, you can start screening records.
-Click on *Reviewer* in the left menu if your project is not on the review page yet.
-ASReview LAB presents you a title and abstract to screen and label.
+Once your project is set up, you can immediately begin screening records.
+To get started, click on *Reviewer* in the left menu if you are not already on the review page.
+ASReview LAB will present you with a title and abstract to evaluate and label.

-You are asked to make a decision: relevant or irrelevant?

-Click on the decision of your choice, and a new record is presented to you.
-While you review the next record, a new model is being trained.
-ASReview LAB continuously improves its understanding of your decisions, constantly updating the underlying ordering of the records.
+Your task is to decide whether the record is relevant or irrelevant.
+Simply click on your choice, and the next record will be presented to you.
+While you review, ASReview LAB works in the background, training a model based on your decisions and continuously improving its understanding of your preferences.
+This process updates the ranking of the remaining records, ensuring that the most relevant records are prioritized for review.

 Each labeling decision by the user starts the training of a new model, provided no model is being trained at that time.
 When this new model is trained, the unseen records' rank order is updated.
 Training and labeling occur asynchronously.
 With fast models, a new ranking will likely be available before the user finishes reading the text.
 With slower models, training continues until a new model is trained, and the user can continue screening the next record in line (2nd, 3rd, etc.).
-Therefore, the record shown to the user can be the one with the highest relevance score of the second-to-last model or the highest-ranked as a result of the latest model until a new model is trained.

 As you keep reviewing documents and providing labels, you will probably see fewer relevant records.
 When to stop screening is left to you.
 See